 Values in a Relationship List

-According to research, we are looking for a spouse who is similar to ourselves to some degree.
+According to research, we are looking for a spouse who is similar to us to some degree.
 So, what are some relationship values that make a relationship successful and long-lasting?
 We’ve come up with a list of the most important values in a relationship that will lead to a happy future for both of us.

 Related Articles: Unexplainable Connection With Someone: Signs, Reasons, and What To Do